johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Alexis: He retired?
 Is that when it stabilized when he retired?

-Ruth: Well, kind of, yes, because there was questionable things along the years, you know, was he going to get laid off or wasn't he?
+Ruth: Well, kind of, yes, because there was questionable things along the years, you know, was he going to get laid off, or wasn't he?
 And so, to some degree, that's when it all stabilized when he retired.

 We were, do you agree with that, Pap?